Databricks Feature Store

 • Discoverability.
 The Feature Store UI, accessible from the Databricks workspace, lets you browse and search for existing features.

 • Lineage.
-When you create a feature table with Feature Store, the data sources used to create the feature table are saved and accessible.
+When you create a feature table in Databricks, the data sources used to create the feature table are saved and accessible.
 For each feature in a feature table, you can also access the models, notebooks, jobs, and endpoints that use the feature.

 • Integration with model scoring and serving.
 When you use features from Feature Store to train a model, the model is packaged with feature metadata.
 When you use the model for batch scoring or online inference, it automatically retrieves features from Feature Store.
 The caller does not need to know about them or include logic to look up or join features to score new data.
 This makes model deployment and updates much easier.